uniworld-io/developer-docs/docs/example.md

 In this page, We will guide you how to work with UniChain using UniChain-Js.
 The examples and functions below may be suitable for creating a wallet or working with exchanges.

 ## Prepare Environment
-- Setup UniChain local nodes .
+- Config UniChain local nodes .
 Refer [this link](./getStarted), or simply run the following commands
 ```
 java -jar unichain-core.jar
 java -jar relay-node.jar